Rodrigo Mundaca

-Rodrigo Mundaca is a Chilean politician and environmental activist.
-He is currently governor of Valparaíso Region.
+Rodrigo Eduardo Alexis Mundaca Cabrera (born 13 May 1961) is a Chilean politician, agricultural engineer and environmental activist.
+He is the Governor of the Valparaíso Region since July 14, 2021.

 Mundaca has been director and spokesperson of the environmental organization Modatima.
 In 2017 he and his partner Verónica Vilches claim to have received death threats for their activism against unfair water extraction by landowners.

 In 2019 he won the Nuremberg International Human Rights Award.